codewithlennylen/Drip-Hub-Platform/README.md

 <!-- ROADMAP -->
 ## Roadmap

-**NB: This is a pretty old project and I have no intention of maintaining the codebase.
+**NB: This is a pretty old project (Started on 4th February 2020) and I have no intention of maintaining the codebase.
 Feel free to play around with it as much as you want.**

 See the [open issues](https://github.com/codewithlennylen/Drip-Hub-Platform/issues) for a full list of proposed features (and known issues).